-Mark has a wealth of commercial, technical and creative experience in the music and publishing industries, and takes a practical approach to advice, pleading and litigation strategy.
-He has been described as “a diligent and talented lawyer and a pleasure to work with”.
+Mark is an authoritative and persuasive advocate with a practical approach to advice, pleading and litigation strategy, and has been described as “a diligent and talented lawyer and a pleasure to work with.”

 Add this expertise to your shortlist